Swimming at the 2024 Summer Olympics – Women's 4 × 100-metre medley relay

 The women's 4 × 100-metre medley relay event at the 2024 Summer Olympics was held on 3 and 4 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.
 Since an Olympic size swimming pool is 50 metres long, each swimmer had to swim two lengths of the pool with their respective stroke.
 (Note: In medley swimming, each competitor swims one of the four strokes.
 In a medley relay, the stroke order is backstroke first, followed by breaststroke, then butterfly, and finally freestyle.)

 The US were considered the favourites to win the event, while Australia, China and Sweden were also considered to be in contention.
 All four teams progressed to the final, where the US won with a new world record of 3:49.63, Australia finished second with 3:53.11 and China finished third with 3:53.23.
 The US' Regan Smith swam an Olympic record of 57.28 in the 100 metres backstroke event as the first swimmer in the relay.

 Background

-Australia won the event at the previous Olympics, while the US won the event at the 2022 and 2023 World Championships.
+Australia won the event at the previous Olympics, while the United States won the event at the 2022 and 2023 World Championships.
 Swimming World called the US the "big favorites" due to three of their relay participants holding the world record in the individual events they would likely be swimming in the relay.
-China and Sweden were also likely medal challengers.
+Along with Australia and the US, China and Sweden were also likely medal challengers.

 Both SwimSwam and Swimming World predicted the US would win, Australia would take second and China would finish third.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.